 High Quality/Low Price

 This is a great strategy if the goods or services you offer are easy and quick to deliver to a high quality and the customers' expectations are straightforward and manageable.
 Some thoughts before adopting this strategy though:

 Make sure you truly understand your numbers and you are clear about the expectations on both sides.
 It's really easy to be busy making a loss.

 Price can be part of your customers' expectations.
 Clients who offer high value services themselves expect to pay premium prices and therefore may be suspicious if they consider your price too low.

 I work a lot with consultants and boutique service providers where the owner is an integral part of the service delivery.
 Their income is limited to the hours they are available to work.
-To grow, they only really have three options, all of which affect price.
-They can delegate non-client facing roles to others, scale up and train others to deliver on their behalf or raise their prices.
+To grow, they only really have three options, all of which affect the price.
+They can delegate non-client facing roles to others, scale-up and train others to deliver on their behalf or raise their prices.